 Established in 2016, Community Arts Space (CAS) is the Gardiner’s incubator for arts-based community projects that build community through clay making.

-With the reopening of our Museum, our all three of our community partners have been able to safely access our clay studios for in-person instruction by artist educators Aitak Sorahitalab and Adam Williams.
+With the reopening of the Museum in July, our all three of our community partners were able to safely access our clay studios for in-person instruction by artist educators Aitak Sorahitalab and Adam Williams, creating work that speaks to themes of comfort, care, and hope.

 Turtle House Art/Play Centre is an organization designed primarily for children and families from refugee backgrounds to explore their creativity, play, express themselves, and make meaningful connections.
 Turtle House envisions and is dedicated to playing a vital role in building a Toronto where refugees and immigrants are welcomed, arts flourish in every neighbourhood, and people are encouraged to explore their creativity.
 Learn more